Public Health Emergency Preparedness

-The Santa Cruz County Office of Public Health Emergency Preparedness is engaging in collaborative, community focused emergency health planning to address biological, chemical, radiological, or natural disaster events that result in public health threats or emergencies.
+The Santa Cruz County Office of Public Health Emergency Preparedness is engaging in collaborative, community-focused emergency health planning to address biological, chemical, radiological, or natural disaster events that result in public health threats or emergencies.

 Santa Cruz County Health Services has:

-Effective plans and resources to work with during emergencies to protect the community.
+- Effective plans and resources to work with during emergencies to protect the community.

-Developed and maintain public health emergency capacity.
+- Develops and maintains public health emergency capacity.

-Coordinated with community, county, state, tribal, and federal partners to develop a plan to provide mass prophylaxis and treatment to all people in the county.
+- Coordinated with community, county, state, tribal, and federal partners to develop a plan to provide mass prophylaxis and treatment to all people in the county.

-Developed the capacity to rapidly identify diseases and initiate prevention and control activities.
+- Developed the capacity to rapidly identify diseases and initiate prevention and control activities.

-Developed effective, secure communication infrastructure for rapid communication among public health and its partners.
+- Developed effective, secure communication infrastructure for rapid communication among public health and its partners.

-Developed the capacity to effectively communicate health/risk information to the public and key partners.
+- Developed the capacity to effectively communicate health/risk information to the public and key partners.

-Developed a public health workforce (including volunteers).
+- Developed a public health workforce (including volunteers).

-Prepared the community for an emergency.
+- Prepared the community for an emergency.